Top results

 Sentence openers resources

 Once pupils have mastered using them, download these ready-made sentence starter clipboards.
-Use as they are, or adapt to suit your style, teaching, children or aims.
+Use as they are, or adapt them to suit your style, teaching, children or aims.
 You choose.
 Just be sure to build in progression.

 Model